igor-makarov/xcake/README.md

 Xcake will then generate a Xcode project based on your Cakefile

+## Sample Cakefile

+To get better understanding of how to start using Xcake in a real project, see sample [Cakefile](https://github.com/jcampbell05/xcake/blob/master/docs/Sample/Cakefile).

 ## Need help?
 Please submit an issue on GitHub and provide information about your setup